-SJAI continues to be fully committed to ensuring that all adults within SJAI have been appropriately vetted, including through Garda vetting, the appropriate Tusla online safeguarding training certification, and have undertaken bespoke SJAI safeguarding training before they can become an active participant in SJAI and have any cadet interactions whatsoever.
+SJAI continues to be fully committed to ensuring that all adults within SJAI have been appropriately vetted, including through Garda vetting, the appropriate Tusla online safeguarding training certification, and have undertaken bespoke SJAI safeguarding training before they can become an active participant in SJAI and have any cadet (youth) interactions whatsoever.

-To support this, SJAI has migrated to Traumasoft, a new integrated management system.
-Here all members are listed uniquely to the division they are members of, and their data is securely held.
+To support this, SJAI has adopted Traumasoft, a new integrated enterprise management system designed for healthcare providers.
+Here all members are listed uniquely to the Division they are members of, and their data is securely held.

-SJAI authorised users either have access privileges at a local, regional, and national level to ensure those who are compliant can partake in SJAI activities, while those who are not, are stood down from active service until they become compliant.
+SJAI authorised users either have access privileges at a local, regional, and national level to ensure those who are compliant can partake in SJAI activities, while those who are not, are stood down from active service until they become fully compliant.
+New or prospective volunteers cannot commence their uniformed volunteering until all Vetting and Safeguarding training has been successfully completed.

-Traumasoft now gives SJAI and its key implementers one source of organisational data and is further endorsed by copies of certificates and disclosure documents which are now uploaded to the new system, having due regard to GDPR requirements.
+As previously reported, Traumasoft is designed to give SJAI and its key implementers one source of organisational data for all adult volunteers and is further endorsed by copies of certificates and disclosure documents which are now uploaded to the new system, having due regard to GDPR requirements.